Timotej Kudlička: 2025-26 season

+In a Conference League qualification match against Hibernians F.C., Kudlička won a penalty for his team in the 84th minute after being fouled by Hibernians goalkeeper Laurențiu Brănescu.
+The penalty was scored by Roman Procházka to make the final score of 2–1 for Spartak.
+Kudlička made his first first league debut for Spartak in 3–0 win over MFK Ružomberok, coming on as a substitute in the 69th minute He had a chance to score his debut goal however his shot went just wide of the goal.
 Kudlička scored his first goal for the club in a 4–3 win over Universitatea Craiova in the Conference League qualifiers.
 After coming on as a substitute in the 61st minute, he was able to increase the score for Spartak in the 80th minute to 4–1 after a cross by Giorgi Moistsrapishvili.
 Despite winning the game, the club were knocked out 6–4 on aggregate.

-Kudlička received his first start in a 4–1 win against AC Nitra.
-After a pass from Hilary Gong, Kudlička was able to score after a shot from outside the box.
+Kudlička received his first start in the Trnava jersey in a 4–1 Slovak Cup win against AC Nitra.
+After a pass from Hilary Gong, he was able to score after a shot from outside the box.

 Kudlička scored his first top division goal in a 3–1 win over FC Košice.
 After coming onto the field in the 30th minute as a substitute for Stefan Skrbo, Kudlička would score in the 32nd minute to level the game.
 In the 33rd minute, Abdulrahman Taiwo would score to make the game 2–1 in Spartak’s favor.
 Kudlička would also set up the 3rd goal scored by Michal Ďuriš to seal the game.

-National team
+On 3 December 2025, he scored a double in a 3–1 away win over FK Železiarne Podbrezová.
+On 20 February 2026, it was announced that Kudlička would be permanently joining Spartak Trnava, signing a 4-year contract.
+In his first season for the club, he scored 5 goals in 30 appearances.

+International career

 On 17 March 2021, Kudlička played a game for the Slovakia U18 team in a friendly against Russia U18, losing 2–1.

+Style of play

+Kudlička has been praised for his movement, aggressive attacking and technical ability.